-The Compensation and Nominating Committee has overall responsibility for recommending levels of executive compensation that are competitive and motivating in order to attract, retain and inspire senior officers.
-All members of the Compensation and Nominating Committee have experience acting on board compensation committees and overseeing compensation and benefit programs.
-The Company's Compensation and Nominating Committee reviews management's recommendations for and, in accordance with Board guidelines, recommends the granting of stock options, restricted share units ("RSU's") and performance share units ("PSU's") to management, directors, officers and other employees and consultants of the Company and its subsidiaries.
+The Compensation Committee reviews management's recommendations for and, in accordance with Board guidelines, recommends the granting of stock options, restricted share units ("RSU's") and performance share units ("PSU's") to management, directors, officers and other employees and consultants of the Company and its subsidiaries.
 Independent members of the Board are compensated for acting as directors and may be granted incentive stock options, RSU's and deferred share units ("DSU's") pursuant to the policies of the TSX and the Company's Long Term Incentive Plan.
 The Board as a whole determines the stock option grants, RSU's and DSU's for each director.